 What Is Prime Rib?

-The primary characteristic USDA inspectors look for when assigning grades is the amount of fat within the edible sections of the meat.
-This so-called intramuscular fat, or marbling, is a source of flavor and moisture.
+The primary characteristic USDA inspectors look for when assigning grades (prime, choice, and select) is the amount of fat within the edible sections of the meat as well as the age of the cow; these criteria mean that prime beef will be tender, moist, and flavorful.
+The intramuscular fat, or marbling, is a source of flavor and moisture.
 Thus the more marbling there is, the higher the grade the meat will receive.

 Not all prime rib is prepared bone-in, but the bone adds flavor and moisture.
 Also, the rib bones make it easier to roast the prime rib since they act as a natural roasting rack.
 Even so, when cooked to perfection, a boneless prime rib can be every bit as sublime as the bone-in kind.